-Did you know that you can keep bees in your backyard?
-Most normal-sized yards can play host to a hive of honey bees.
-A healthy hive can produce several gallons of lovely, local honey every year.
+Have you ever thought about keeping honey bees in your backyard?
+Most normal-sized yards can play host to a hive or two of honey bees.
+A healthy hive can produce several gallons of enzyme-rich, nutrient-dense local honey every year.

-These pollinators can be marvelously helpful by making fruits and vegetables more productive.
-Here, we keep bees not just because they help produce richer crops, but also because they are tremendously beneficial insects that are good for our neighbors and surrounding environment.
+Honey bee pollinators can be marvelously helpful by making fruits and vegetables more productive.
+Here at our farm, we keep bees not just because they help produce richer crops, but also because they are tremendously beneficial insects that are good for our neighbors and surrounding environment.

 And raw honey has so many health benefits.
-The word ‘HONEY’ is found in 56 Bible verses.
-Proverbs 24:13 “My son, eat thou honey, because it is good; and the honeycomb, which is sweet to thy taste.”
+The word ‘HONEY’ is found in 56 verses in the Bible.
+Proverbs 24:13: “My son, eat thou honey, because it is good; and the honeycomb, which is sweet to thy taste.”

-Taking the ‘supers’ off this fall, 2011, one by one.
-We have a beekeeper do this who wants to put out hives, and we can buy our honey at near cost.
+Taking the ‘supers’ off this is usually done in late summer to fall.
+We found a beekeeper who needed a place to put out hives for his honey business, and we can buy our honey from him at near cost.
 It is a win-win situation.

-Once the honey is spun out of the supers into big containers, they are placed in a warm room/tank so the honey will flow.
+Once the honey is spun out of the supers, it is moved into a tank in a warm room to help the honey flow so it can be bottled.
 It will go through a screen filter once and into the bottles with no more heating.
-We help with the bottling.
-It is thick, super sweet, and oh, so wonderful!
+The kids helped with the bottling.
+This clover honey is thick, super sweet, and oh, so wonderful!

 Consider contacting your state beekeepers association.
 They can give you the information you need for your area.
 Here are some helpful sites on keeping bees: